skrey/yellow-extensions/themes/README.md

 * [Stockholm](https://github.com/datenstrom/yellow-extensions/tree/master/themes/stockholm):
   Stockholm is a clean website theme.
 Designed by Datenstrom.

 Want to make a new theme?
-[Start with the Stockholm extension](https://github.com/datenstrom/yellow-extensions/tree/master/themes/stockholm).
+[Start with the basic extension](https://github.com/schulle4u/yellow-extension-basic).